-The law regarding how defacto couples separate their property and formalise such arrangements has not always been "smooth sailing".
-The law changed in late 2008 and since that time ex-defacto couples who separated after 1 March 2009 have had their property settlements dealt with under the Family Law Act, in virtually the same manner as married couples.
-Ex-defacto couples who separated prior to 1 March 2009, unless they both consent, have their property settlements still governed by state legislation.
+The law regarding how defacto couples separate their property and formalise such arrangements has not always been “smooth sailing”.
+Now however, the vast majority of former de facto couples are able to have their property settlements dealt with under the Family Law Act, in virtually the same manner as married couples.

-For a party to bring a claim for financial settlement under the Family Law Act upon the breakdown of a de facto relationship, a number of requirements must first be satisfied including the following:
+For a person to bring a claim for property settlement under the Family Law Act upon the breakdown of their de facto relationship, a number of requirements must first be satisfied including the following:

-- At least one of the parties must be an Australian citizen or a resident in Australia on the date the proceedings are commenced.
+- At least one of the parties must be an Australian citizen or a resident in Australia, or domiciled in Australia on the date the proceedings are commenced.

-- The period, or total periods of the defacto relationship is at least 2 years, subject to some exceptions or qualifications.
+- The period, or total period of the de facto relationship must be at least 2 years, subject to some exceptions and qualifications.

 We can help

 You should not undertake a property settlement without first receiving the advice of a family lawyer.
 This is especially the case with respect to de facto property settlements.
 Springwood Lawyers is well able to assist you in this regard.